jcholewa/voice-cheatsheets/cursorless.md

     - deselect the given target - give
     - select every instance of target - take every instance \[target\] e.g. take every instance dash
     - select multiple targets at once - take \[target\] and \[target\]
+    - select a range (if the first target is omitted then the start will be the current selection) - take [target] past [target], take past [target], take past end of line, take past start of line, take funk [target] past [target], take past before [target]
+    - select a target and its surrounding paired delimiters - take [box] [target]

 - Copying and cloning
     - copy from the second word to the end of the line - copy tail line second token